oka0813/Darey.io_Projects/5.)Linux_Adminstration/Linux_commands.md

     1. mkdir -p ( The flag p allows you to make nested folders)
 $$ mkdir -p first_folder/sec folder/third_folder/fourth_folder$$
 ##
+    Alias - shortcut that references the a linux commands.
+It replaces the string that invokes a command.
+    Exmaple: alias c='clear'

     man
     cat
     cp